-Maize fertilization and particularly nitrogen fertilization is a major element of crop productivity.
-To best adjust the inputs in order to maximize the agronomic and economic efficiency of fertilizers, it is necessary to know the needs of the plant, the period of growth where its needs are located and the contribution of the soil.
+Corn fertilisation and particularly nitrogen fertilisation is a major element of crop productivity.
+To adjust the inputs in order to maximise the agronomic and economic efficiency of fertilisers, it is necessary to know the needs of the plant, the period of growth to which its needs correspond and the contribution of the soil.

 PHOSPHORUS AND POTASSIUM